maboa/MDN/adaptive-and-live-streaming-setup.md

 > *Note 2* Since MPEG-DASH decoding is done partially using JavaScript and MSE files are often grabbed using XHR which means that same origin rules apply.

+DASHEncoder uses [MP4Box](http://gpac.wp.mines-telecom.fr/mp4box/dash/) so you may want to use this directly.

+If you use WebM you can use the methods shown in this tutorial [DASH Adaptive Streaming for HTML 5 Video](https://developer.mozilla.org/en-US/docs/Web/HTML/DASH_Adaptive_Streaming_for_HTML_5_Video)

 Once encoded your file structure may look something like this: